 Asset tracking, often known as management of assets, is the practice of continuously monitoring an asset’s whereabouts.
 Asset tracking’s major goal is to prevent asset theft and waste, gather critical data, and streamline business processes.

-With technological advancement, asset racking has evolved from traditional pen and paper to digital sheets and cloud-based geolocation tools like Locance.
+With technological advancement, asset tracking has evolved from traditional pen and paper to digital sheets and cloud-based geolocation tools like Locance.
 Regardless of your choice, it’s crucial to consider factors that ensure efficient asset tracking and management.

 As your organization grows, the tracking system should be able to accommodate the increasing number of assets without sacrificing performance.
 Inaccurate data can lead to confusion, mismanagement, and financial losses.
 Regularly audit and update your asset information to maintain data integrity.